JulieHM/Notisblokk/notisblokk/README.md

 Week 1: The goal for this week was having a Minimum Viable Product (MVP) ready.
 One example of an user story we worked on is `I want to be able to save the note I wrote to continue later`.

+Week 4: In deliverable 2, we decided to work on one more user story: `I want to be able to delete notes if I don't need them anymore`.

 # Quickstart: Build and run

 The project is built and run with Gradle following these steps: